qgis/QGIS-Enhancement-Proposals/README.md

 QEP Process and workflow
 ---

-QEP's (QGIS Enhancement Proposals) are used in the process of creating and discussing new enhancements or policy for QGIS
+QEPs (QGIS Enhancement Proposals) are used in the process of creating and discussing new enhancements or policy for QGIS

-QEP's should generally be created for (only examples):
+QEPs should generally be created for (only examples):

 - Large application wide changes (e.g major UI redesign)
-- Large work with wider scope (e.g something that might effect how layers are loaded.)
+- Large work with wider scope (e.g something that might effect how layers are loaded)
 - Community processes and policies (e.g 3.0 release, changes to coding conventions)

 Generally smaller features do not require a QEP unless they can have large knock on effect.

 QEPs which describe project policies (such as those which describe coding conventions, acceptable practice for Pull Request reviews, etc) are mutable, and can be revised in future.
 See Processes and Policies section below for a description on how to amend an existing QEP.

 ## Process and policies